 Eleven year-old North is a perfect student in all areas but is depressed because his parents have no time for him.
 And so he takes them to court and successfully divorces them.
 He is given a set time to find a new set of suitable parents so he embarks on a worldwide quest where parents of various nationalities solicit to adopt him.
 However, North has given children everywhere a newfound freedom to stand up to their parents.
 North’s best friend Winchell whips this up into a political and media empire but then realises that his position is founded on North never reconciling with his parents.

 Rob Reiner is best known as director of big commercial and critical successes such as Stand By Me (1986), The Princess Bride (1987), Misery (1990) and A Few Good Men (1992).
-North is the only real flop that Reiner has had so far – it was even (somewhat unfairly) nominated for a Golden Raspberry Award the year it was released.
+North is the only real flop that Reiner has had so far – a good deal of which seems to centre around the image of Bruce Willis as the Easter Bunny – it was even (somewhat unfairly) nominated for a Golden Raspberry Award the year it was released.

 Film online in several parts beginning here:-